-This device is a digital watt-meter allowing to monitor power consumption of electrical device.
+This device is a digital watt-meter allowing you to monitor the power consumption of electrical devices.
 Its works with both AC and DC current.
-Regarding AC current, the device compute the real power consumption (not just the product of RMS voltage and current), so it can be used to monitor inductive loads.
-The Yocto-Watt can compute the poser consumption during a given lapse of time.
-Accuracy will be 1mWh, 1%.
+Regarding AC current, the device computes the real power consumption (not just the product of RMS voltage and current), so it can be used to monitor inductive loads.
+The Yocto-Watt can compute the power consumption during a given lapse of time.
+Accuracy is 1mWh, 1%.

 Currently, I'm planning to buy YoctoWatt to monitor all the wattage in my house.
 I subscribe for 2200KWH.

 @funky81: actually the 22000kWh value is not sufficient to answer: is it per month?
 The decisive parameter is the Amp peak.
 The Yocto-Watt limit is 16Amp.
 Note that at 16 Amp continuous , the shunt on the board will get pretty hot (~100░C).
 Beyond this limit, the device will become a fire hazard.

 So I wouldn't use just one single Yocto-Watt for the whole house.
 I would use, lets say, one Yocto-Watt per circuit, and I would make sure they are properly cooled.